KiwiPlastic/RMB_Frankenboard/README.md

     Based on Neil Kolban example for IDF: https://github.com/nkolban/esp32-snippets/blob/master/cpp_utils/tests/BLE%20Tests/SampleNotify.cpp
     Ported to Arduino ESP32 by Evandro Copercini updated by chegewara and MoThunderz

+## Licensing
+Non-commercial license is in effect.
+This license flows to derivative works.
+You are free to remix / modify the blaster as you see fit.
+Please share If you post a remix, please link back to the original.
+Commercial use is allowed with the purchase of a RMB-Frankenboard at a ratio of one board = one commercial build.

 ## License
 RMB-Frankenboard